This forex tutorial will have you be familiar with the basics of forex.

 And some are called the “exotics” because they involve currencies that are not popularly traded, and therefore have much less liquidity, and they typically also have much bigger spreads.

 When you’re trading a currency pair, say the GBPUSD, the amount that you’re trading, is referred to as the face value.
 And the face value refers to how much of the base currency that you’re trading.
-So for example, if you want to buy 100 000 GBPUSD, you are in fact buying 100 000 pounds.
+So for example, going long on 100 000 GBPUSD is buying 100 000 pounds.

 So if your account was in US dollars, then the amount that this position would take up in your account, would be however much 100 000 pounds is equivalent to in US dollars at the time.
 Eg if the GBPUSD rate was 1.8990, then this would be $189 900 USD.